Why the Best Prompt Is Still a Human One: The Missing Ingredient in AI Creativity

 Cultivating Your Creative Core

-So how do we maintain that human edge in our relationship with AI?
-Here are some practical ways to strengthen your "internal prompt engine":
+So how do we keep that human edge in the AI age?
+Try these ways to strengthen your inner “prompt engine”:

 Finding the Balance